Break My Heart (Dua Lipa song): Writing and production

 "Break My Heart" was written by Dua Lipa, Ali Tamposi, Andrew Watt, Stefan Johnson and Jordan K. Johnson and was produced by the Monsters & Strangerz alongside Watt.
 The Monsters & Strangerz had wanted to work with Lipa for a while and had their management contact Lipa's A&R, Joe Kentish, and manager Ben Mawson.
 Their management knew the latter from a previous Ellie Goulding collaboration.
 A studio session was arranged between The Monsters & Strangerz, Tamposi, and Lipa, which was successful, however, the Monsters & Strangerz thought that they would have a better session with Watt.
 A session was arranged with him at his studio.
 Lipa was nervous going into the session due to the fact that she had not worked with Watt.
-Lipa found it hard to be open and vulnerable with people she does not know.
+Lipa found it hard to be open and vulnerable with people she did not know.
 However, Lipa later realised it is easy to do so.
 She additionally found it helpful that the co-writers knew her boyfriend, which allowed Lipa to be more open.
 Lipa intended to create a song that was cohesive and had a theme running through it.

 The session started with all the writers staring at a "disco" sign in Watt's studio.
 Whenever he worked with a new artist, Watt always recorded a simple guitar riff on his phone as place to start with them.
 He broke the ice with Lipa by playing her the sample.
 She expressed her admiration for it, but thought it was not for her.
 To give him an idea of her musical style, Lipa played Watt about half of her Future Nostalgia album which he described as "perfect".
 The collaborators were unsure where to begin with the song, ultimately deciding to start with the melody.
 They started with the guitar before Lipa began putting her thoughts into song form.
 Watt played a bass lick, inspired by what he equated to be "funky music".
 Lipa loved the sound and told him to record it; they later decided to synchronize the hook with the bass line.
 All writers had many ideas for the melody and helped write it.
 Lipa recalled needing the melody to make sense of writing the lyrics.
 She was inspired by the initial stages of falling in love but thinking in the back of one's mind, "this is too good to be true".
 Lipa recalled being out of her comfort zone while writing the song, but learning a lesson to write in that state as she writes the best songs then.